becheng/fhir-proxy/becheng-notes/notes.md

 This sections details my learnings setting up the Consent processor in the proxy.

 Overall Steps with my notes:
-1. Update a patient's consent by issuing a POST to the `<fhir-proxy-url>/Consent` endpoint using a SPN or a User Acccount assigned with proxy's _Administrator_ role.
+1. Update a patient's consent by issuing a POST to the `<fhir-proxy-url>/Consent` endpoint using a SPN or a User Acccount assigned with proxy's _Writer_ role.
 Sample format of Consent json:
     ```
     "patient": {